bennymaclet/GettingCleaningDataW4Assignment/README.md

 The repo contains the run_analysis.R code and the

 Description of the run_analysis.R

-It downloads the UCI HAR Dataset data set and puts the zip file working directrory.
+1. It downloads the UCI HAR Dataset data set and puts the zip file working directrory.
 After it is downloaded, it unzips the file into the UCI HAR Dataset folder.
-It loads the train and test data sets, the features names and the activity codes file.
+2. It loads the train and test data sets, the features names, and the activity codes file.
-It appends the two datasets into one data frame by using rbinds function It extracts just the mean and standard deviation from the features data set and then it corrects features names by eliminating the parenthesis and the "-" expressions
+3. It appends the two datasets into one data frame by using rbinds function
+4. It extracts just the mean and standard deviation from the features data set and then it corrects features names by eliminating the parenthesis and the "-" expressions
-It converts  thit to lower case using tolower and removes underscore using gsub. activity and subject column names are named for y and subj data sets, respectively.
-The three data sets, x, y and subj, are merged.
-Then, it is exported as a txt file into the Project folder in the same working directory, named merged.txt.
+5. It appropriately changes the name of the selected features in order to be more explicit and desriptive
-The mean of activities and subjects are created into a separate tidy data set which is exported into the Project folder as txt file; this is named average.txt.
+5. It averages the data by subject and activity.
+A new tidy data frame is created and exported in the project folder as txt file.
-The R code contains str for easier preview of the two final data sets.